BuckShlegeris/BuckShlegeris.github.io/music/single.md

 <!--On Soundcloud [here](https://soundcloud.com/buckmbs/single/s-XShWZ). -->

-I'm pretty uncomfortable with the lyrics to this one and would want to rewrite them significantly before singing them.
+I'm kind of embarrassed by the lyrics to this one.

 ```
 Intro: